Udbhav514/SmartFlix/README.md

 - Comparing my SVD model with the current state-of-the-art algorithm.

 ### Inspiration
-This project was inspired by concepts learned from the Scalar Academy course on [Course Name]
+This project was inspired by concepts learned from the Scalar Academy course on Recommendation Systems